Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 #endif
 ```

 Constants are generated from the names of project configurations.
+Supported formats: `Release.R25`, `Release.2025`, `2025 Release`.
+Two or four digits.
 If your project configurations do not contain metadata about the version, you can specify it explicitly:

 ```xml
 <PropertyGroup>